Text image asking 'What are your triggers?' followed by examples of stressful situations that can lead to using alcohol as a coping mechanism

 Relapse prevention plans are designed to teach individuals how to harness their self-control.
 This can be achieved when an individual sees where they need to make behaviour changes to anticipate and cope with their desire to drink alcohol.

 When it comes to beating addiction, you have to account for the challenges that come after you make the effort to quit.
-We’re going to talk about relapse in this article, focusing on triggers, relapse scenarios, and relapse prevention.
+In this article, we’re going to talk about relapse, focusing on triggers, relapse scenarios, and relapse prevention.

 Addiction triggers